Italian Easter Bread

 What does Italian Easter Bread symbolize?

 This traditional Italian Easter bread is particularly significant in a few ways.
-Firstly, three strands of dough are plaited, symbolising the Holy Trinity.
-Then the ring symbolises the crown of thorns which Jesus was forced to wear.
+Firstly, three strands of dough are plaited, symbolizing the Holy Trinity.
+Then the ring symbolizes the crown of thorns which Jesus was forced to wear.
 Finally, the eggs represent both the five wounds inflicted on Jesus Christ and also new life and rebirth.

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.